jon-hanson/javapickling/README.md

 1. Must be Java-based and able to serialise any Java type, including Collections, Enums, and all Generic types.
 1. Multiple target formats must be supportable, with byte arrays and JSON being the inital set of target formats.
 1. Boilerplate serialisation code for custom classes is acceptable but should be minimal, and should not have to be repeated for each target format.
-1. Serialisers should be composable - it should be possible to express serialisers for classes as being composed of the serislisers for the constituent fields.
+1. Serialisers should be composable - it should be possible to express serialisers for classes as being composed of the serialisers for the constituent fields.
 1. Reflection use should be minimised.
 1. Serialisation should be driven by the Java types - static type information should be used when possible.
 Java code generation from IDL or similar is not allowed.
 Everything should be as strongly-typed as possible.
 1. Performance should be reasonable - on a par with Java's built-in Serialisation (excluding Java Serialisation's initial Reflection-based start-up cost).